-• The Medium Term Financial Strategy as set out in the report

-- 7. That Council determines that a referendum relating to Council Tax increases is not required in accordance with Chapter 4ZA of Part 1 of the Local Government Finance Act 1992, as set out in paragraph 50. - 8.
-That Council authorises the Cabinet Members, Chief Executive, Deputy Chief Executive and Directors to take all necessary steps to implement the proposals contained in this report, in accordance with the Council's Financial Management Regime.
+- The Medium Term Financial Strategy as set out in the report - 8.
+That Cabinet recommends the Council determines that a referendum relating to Council Tax increases is not required in accordance with Chapter 4ZA of Part 1 of the Local Government Finance Act 1992, as set out in paragraph 52. - 9.
+That Cabinet recommends the Council to authorise the Cabinet Members, Chief Executive, Deputy Chief Executive and Directors to take all necessary steps to implement the proposals contained in this report, in accordance with the Council's Financial Management Regime.